mluning4669/2D-Side-Scroller/2D-side-scroller-roadmap.md

 2D Sidescroller Roadmap

 TODO:
-	Make pigs drop diamond upon death
+	Find a way to jump up through a platform and land on top of it Make pigs drop diamond upon death

-	Make camera transitions in rooms wider than 20 block units Add Health to king
+	Add Health to king
 	Make King killable
 	Make a kill screen with option to restart
-	Find a way to jump up through a platform and land on top of it

 DONE:
+	Make pigs knocked back on billing blow - DONE
-	Move camera to room king is moving to - DONE
+	Make camera transitions in rooms wider than 20 block units - DONE Move camera to room king is moving to - DONE
 	Find a way to transition between doors with the camera.
 Make it look nice - DONE Make basic door functionality - DONE